-The only possible reason that one would want to monitor H2O2 in an SPD (Sterile Processing Department) would be if a hydrogen peroxide gas plasma sterilizer were installed.
+The only reason that one would want to monitor H2O2 in an SPD (Sterile Processing Department) would be if a hydrogen peroxide gas plasma sterilizer were installed.
 At present, there are two manufacturers of such sterilizers: Advanced Sterilization Products, Division of Ethicon Inc., a Johnson & Johnson company; and Steris.
-The former is known as a STERRAD®, and the latter is sold as the Amsco V-PROTM 1.
+The former is known as a STERRAD®, and the latter is sold as the V-PRO®.

-Because it was introduced several years earlier than the V-PROTM 1, there is much more field history on the STERRAD®.
+Because it was introduced several years earlier than the V-PRO®, there is much more field history on the STERRAD®.

 While some have cast doubts on the efficacy of the STERRAD® process to sterilize various medical devices, the units have compiled an admirable safety record, with no known cases of harm to users caused by vapor-phase hydrogen peroxide.
 Still, H2O2, especially in the concentrated solution needed for the STERRAD® is a dangerous compound, being a strong oxidizer, capable of inflicting severe burns on personnel, as well as causing explosions under certain conditions.

-Indeed, STERRAD posts a full Material Safety Data Sheet (MSDS) for hydrogen peroxide on its website, as they must, since the chemical is used in its process.
-ChemDAQ implies, by comparing the NIOSH IDLH (Immediately Dangerous to Life or Health) levels, that hydrogen peroxide (75 ppm) is more dangerous than EtO (800 ppm).
+Indeed, STERRAD posts a full Safety Data Sheet (SDS) for hydrogen peroxide on its website, as they must, since the chemical is used in its process.
+Some conclude, by comparing the NIOSH IDLH (Immediately Dangerous to Life or Health) levels, that hydrogen peroxide (75 ppm) is more dangerous than EtO (800 ppm).

 Advanced Sterilization Products has advised interested customers as follows: